ba-amir/slightly_embarassing/content/posts/semi-colons.md

 commands to the computer, describe what the solution should be.
 As a result, these programs in these languages often have very few statements and are mostly made of expressions.
-Expressions always evaluate to a single value, these values can then be combined using familiar operators and functions.
-So semicolons don't find as much use in terminating statements so they're used in some interesting ways.
+Expressions always evaluate to a single value, these values can then be combined using operators and functions.
+So semicolons aren't always used in the exact same ways though they do still serve similar functions.

-This section will be a brief survey of these languages: OCaml, LISP and Rust.

 ### OCaml